Glycyrrhiza glabra , Family: Fabaceae

 high blood pressure.
 Talk with your healthcare provider before you take licorice.

 You also shouldn’t take licorice if you take warfarin.
-It may increase your metabolism
+It may increase your metabolism.

-and decrease the effectiveness of warfarin.
+It may also decrease the effectiveness of warfarin.